nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

      cloud connect

-* To request the device location, enter the following command in the :guilabel:`Terminal` window of the nRF Cloud portal:
+* To request the device location, enter the following command in the **Terminal** window of the nRF Cloud portal:

    .. code-block:: console

      {"appId":"MODEM_SHELL", "data":"location get --method cellular"}

-  The device location appears in the :guilabel:`Location` window.
+  The device location appears in the **Location** window.

 * An AT command is sent to the modem: